FancyChaos/debian-i3/README.md

 	> sudo apt install git
  3. Clone this repository and move into it
 	> git clone https://github.com/FancyChaos/debian-i3.git && cd debian-i3
- 4. Make the run.sh script executable if necessary and run it as sudo
+ 4. Make the run.sh script executable and run it as User
-	> chmod +x run.sh && sudo ./run.sh \<username>
+	> chmod +x run.sh && sudo ./run.sh

-	The username is the user you want to install i3 for.
-This is necessary get the correct home directory.
-	If you provide anything as the second argument the system will reboot after the installation finished.
+	If you provide anything as the first argument the system will reboot after the installation finished.

 	The **run.sh** script will create an **install.log** file inside the cloned repository which will include all actions done by the scripts.